Cosmological Perturbations and the Running Cosmological Constant Model: The Number Counts

 The other quantity that we compute is the all sky integrated number counts above a given mass threshold, $M_{inf}$, and up to redshift $z$

-this result is also called cumulative mass function.
-To compute the two quantities, we must choose a normalization for the number density of haloes $n(M)$.
-This is commonly expressed by $\sigma_{8}$.
+This result is also called a cumulative mass function.
+To compute the two quantities, we must choose a normalization of the number density of haloes $n(M)$.
+This is commonly expressed in terms of $\sigma_{8}$.
 We choose to normalize all models by fixing the number density of haloes at redshift zero.
-This is at redshift zero all models have the same comoving background density $\Pi$ and growth factor $D$.
+At zero redshift, all models have the same comoving background density $\Pi$ and growth factor $D$.
 Our model fiducial is $\Lambda CDM$ ($\Omega_{m0}=0.24$, $h=0.72$) with $\sigma_{8}=0.9$ \cite{sl}.

-Now we can determine the dependence of these quantities when the value $\nu$ changes.
-In the figure 6, we displayed the number counts as function of the redshift, obtained from equation (4.4) for which there is a strong dependence on the value assumed by the parameter $\nu$.
+Now, we can determine the dependence of these quantities on the value of $\nu$.
+In Figure 6, we display the number counts as a function of redshift.
+It is clear that there is a strong dependence on the value assumed by the parameter $\nu$.
 An increase in the value of $\nu$ produces an increase in the value of $\frac{dN}{dz}$.
-Comparing the left panel to the right, we can see that there is a larger variation for greater values of mass.
-The results for the total number of collapsed structures above a given mass are displayed in the figura 7.
-In the left panel we plot the integration in the mass range $M>10^{13}M_{\odot}$ and in the right panel for $M>10^{14}M_{\odot}$, in both case $M_{sup}=10^{15}$.
-We do not use strictly infinite, since $N(z,M>M_{inf})$ is dominated by the contribution of the lower bound of the mass integration range.
+Comparing the two panels, we can see that there is a larger variation for greater values of mass.
+The results for the total number of collapsed structures are displayed in Figure 7.
+In the top panel, we show the integration in the range $M>10^{13}M_{\odot}$ and in the bottom panel for $M>10^{14}M_{\odot}$; in both cases, $M_{sup}=10^{15}$.
+We do not use strictly infinite, as $N(z,M>M_{inf})$ is dominated by the contribution of the lower bound of the mass integration range.

-The parameter $\nu$ can be viewed as the coupling between dark energy (vacuum energy) and dark matter.
+The parameter $\nu$ can be considered a coupling parameter between dark energy (vacuum energy) and dark matter.
 Models with more coupling have higher values of $dN/dz$.
 This can be understood by the behavior of other observables.
-Seeing the expressions (4.4) and (4.5) we note that number counts have a dependece on the growth factor $D(z)$, comoving energy density and the comoving volume element.
-An increase in the comoving volume translates into an increase in the number counts.
-This effect is compensates for the decrease in average density and $D(z)$.
-Both effects produce the observed results in the figures 6 and 7.
+Equations (37) and (38) have a dependences on the growth factor $D(z)$, comoving energy density, and the comoving volume element.
+An increase in the comoving volume translates into an increase in the number counts; however, average density and $D(z)$ decrease.
+Both effects produce the observed results shown in Figures 6 and 7.
 This behavior is similar to models of quintessence homogeneous \cite{nunes}.